erkle64/BulkDemolishTerrain/README.md

 #### Usage

-* Just use the bulk demolish mode (ctrl-Z) on terrain and make sure to have enough inventory space for it.
+* Just use the bulk demolish mode (ctrl-F) on terrain and make sure to have enough inventory space for it.

 #### Compatibility